 2. Losing Body Balance:

 There is a real risk of losing balance and falling on the ground.
-The over-strained ligaments can easily get ruptured due to sudden fall and increase the possibility of miscarriage.
+The over-strained ligaments can easily get ruptured due to sudden falls and increase the possibility of miscarriage.
+There is a change in your center of gravity during later trimesters, increasing the risk of falls.

-Boxing can heat your body up rather quick, which is extremely dangerous for the growing fetus.
+Boxing can heat your body quickly, which is extremely dangerous for the growing fetus.
+Remember to take frequent breaks when boxing during pregnancy.

 When To Stop Practicing Boxing During Pregnancy?

-There are many benefits of performing moderate physical exercises or prenatal yoga during pregnancy.
-The risks of boxing during pregnancy increases due to sudden membrane rupture or abdomen attack.
+Boxing during pregnancy increases the chances of sudden abdomen attack and membrane rupture.
 If you experience any of these symptoms, you should stop boxing and seek immediate medical attention:

 - Vaginal bleeding